 A Professional Install Will Cut Back on Debris

-Before your system is even operational, you should hire an experienced solar panel installation company to ensure your panels are properly installed.
+Before your system is even operational, you should hire an experienced Minnesota solar panel installation company to ensure your panels are properly installed.
 This way, you know your panels have not been mishandled and broken prior to being put on your roof.
 An experienced company can also help you determine potential risk factors for your system given your roof’s unique features.
 For example, the slant of your roof and the panels on it can drastically affect the ability of debris to “stick” to panels and affect their output.

 Easy Maintenance Options for Home and Business Owners in MN

 If you have trees hanging over your roof, you should consider their health when installing panels.
 If the limbs are old and dead, they will be more likely to break off in a storm with high winds and fall on your panels.
 Even smaller branches and acorns can fall and damage your panels.